Chris’ note: Yesterday, I brought in my good friend and colleague, E.B. Tucker, to tell you about one of the biggest opportunities he sees for 2020.

 He went on to say, “But if you look back at the last 15 years, we found no 50-million-ounce deposits, no 30-million-ounce deposits, and only very few 15-million-ounce deposits.”

 As the chart below shows, mines currently in production are running out of ore.
-By 2024, just five years from now, the 100-plus million ounces produced from existing mines today will fall to fewer than 90 million.
+By 2024, just a few years from now, the 100-plus million ounces produced from existing mines today will fall to fewer than 90 million.

 Lassonde goes on to say the industry has not properly invested in replacement supply of mined gold.

 That could spark a surge in demand for gold.
-If it does, the gold market would jump higher quickly.
+If it does, the gold market – and gold miners – would jump higher quickly.
 There’s simply not enough supply.

 I know the gold royalty industry inside and out.
 I have deep connections in the business.
 As a director on the board of a successful gold royalty company, I know big things are coming for the space.